grmlin/gremlinjs-website/src/api.md

 ###### `#console:`[`Console`](http://devdocs.io/dom/console)

-**If** GremlinJS is in debug mode, the `console` methods are linked directly to the native `console` object.
+**If** gremlin.js is in debug mode, the `console` methods are linked directly to the native `console` object.
 Otherwise all your `console.log` statements will be muted.

-The following console commands are currently supported by `GremlinJS.debug.console` *(if the browser supports them, of course)*:
+The following console commands are currently supported by `Gremlin.debug.console` *(if the browser supports them, of course)*:

 ```js
 ["debug", "error", "info", "log", "warn", "dir", "dirxml", "trace", "assert", "count", "markTimeline", "profile", "profileEnd", "time", "timeEnd", "timeStamp", "group", "groupCollapsed", "groupEnd", "clear"]